King Kamehameha Day Parade in Honolulu: Floral Floats, Pa'u Riders, and Where to Watch with Kids

 The shaded sweet spot: Ala Moana Boulevard near Ward Avenue

 This is my go-to.
-The buildings provide shade until late morning, the curb is wide enough for chairs and blankets, and there are coffee shops and bathrooms within a block.
-The pa'u riders pass here around 9:45 to 10 a.m. - early enough that the kids are still fresh.
+Buildings provide shade until late morning.
+Curb is wide enough for chairs and blankets.
+Coffee shops and bathrooms within a block.
+The pa'u riders pass here around 9:45 to 10 a.m.
+Early enough that the kids are still fresh.

 Iolani Palace at the start (8:30 a.m. arrival)